cchowgule/esa/methods.md

 The land-cover types, their IDs, descriptive names and colour codes are stored in the "GLC_FCS30D_land_cover_types.feather" dataset.

-The final dataset is created by taking the frequency of each land-cover type within each admin. unit polygon for each time interval and multiplying it by the resolution (30x30 m).
+The aggregated dataset is created by taking the frequency of each land-cover type within each admin. unit polygon for each time interval and multiplying it by the resolution (30x30 m).
 This results in a dataframe with each admin. unit from "clipped_villages.feather" associated with the area in square metres of each land-cover type for each time interval (either five-yearly or annual).

 Each admin. unit is indexed by:

 1. ESZ name - e.g. 0_Mhadei_WLS
 2. ESZ part - either "pa" or "buffer"
-3. Political Census of India 2011 state ID
-4. Political Census of India 2011 district ID
-5. Political Census of India 2011 subdistrict ID
-6. Political Census of India 2011 town/village ID
+3. Political Census of India 2011 town/village ID
+4. Name of the admin. unit
-7. Year - 1985 to 2000 in 5 year intervals, 2000 to 2022 in 1 year intervals
+5. Year - 1985 to 2000 in 5 year intervals, 2000 to 2022 in 1 year intervals
-8. Name of the admin. unit

 The admin. units can be linked back to their individual polygons and the polygons for the PAs and buffers using the "clipped_villages.feather" dataset.